robwhitby/xray/README.md

 See `test/tests.xqy` for an example.

 ## Ignoring Tests
-Tests can be ignored by addding the prifix `IGNORE` to the test function name.
+Tests can be ignored by addding the prefix `IGNORE` to the test function name.

 ```xquery
 declare function IGNORE-this-test-will-be-ignored()